A 4/3-Approximation Algorithm for Half-Integral Cycle Cut Instances of the TSP: Proof of

 On the other hand, with probability $1-\alpha$ we always transition to state 3, by either always taking the top edge of each pair or the bottom edge of each pair, depending on if the two edges incident to $C$ enter from the top or the bottom, respectively.
 The overall transition probabilities are therefore $(\alpha \cdot \frac{k-1}{k}, 0, \frac{\alpha}{k} + (1-\alpha), 0)$.
 Since the range of transition probabilities is most constrained when $k=3$; we conclude it is feasible to transition out of state 2 with probabilities $(z, 0, 1-z, 0)$ for any $z \in [0, \frac23]$.

 \item \textbf{State 3.} The transition out of state 3 is depicted in \Cref{fig:smooth_odd_s3_general}.
 With probability $\alpha$, every child transitions to state 2.
+To do this, we start at the child with two edges entering it (i.e. the leftmost child in the top left picture of \Cref{fig:smooth_odd_s3_general}, and the rightmost child in the bottom left picture of \Cref{fig:smooth_odd_s3_general}), and for each pair of edges in $E^{\rightarrow}{(C)}$, we alternate 1) doubling one of the two edges with equal probability (shown by the dotted black edges), and 2) using both edges once (shown by the solid black edges).

-Otherwise, with probability $1-\alpha$, we choose one child uniformly at random to transition to state 2, and the remaining children transition to state 4.
+On the other hand, with probability $1-\alpha$, we choose one child uniformly at random to transition to state 2, and the remaining children transition to state 4.
 The way we accomplish this is as follows: Suppose the children are $a_1, \ldots, a_k$ from left to right, and suppose we chose $a_i$ to transition to state 2.
 Then in the case where the two edges enter $C$ from the left (the top right picture in \Cref{fig:smooth_odd_s3_general}), we use both edges in each pair going from $a_1, a_2,\ldots, $ all the way to $a_i$.
 Then from $a_i$ to $a_k$, we double one edge uniformly at random between each pair.
 The case where the two edges enter $C$ from the left (the bottom right picture in \Cref{fig:smooth_odd_s3_general}) is the mirror image of this; we double one edge uniformly at random between each pair between $a_1$ and $a_i$, and then use both edges in each pair going from $a_i$ to $a_k$.
 Since the child which transitions to state 2 is chosen uniformly at random, the transition probabilities are then $(0, \frac{1}{k}, 0, \frac{k-1}{k})$.
 Taking the convex combination of this with the earlier rule which transitions to state 2 deterministically, the net transition probabilities are then $(0, \alpha + \frac{1-\alpha}{k}, 0, (1-\alpha) \cdot \frac{k-1}{k})$.
 As $\alpha$ ranges from 0 to 1, the transition probability to state 2 ranges from $\frac1k$ to 1.
 Since this range is most restricted when $k=3$, we conclude that it is always feasible to transition with probabilities $(0, y, 0, 1-y)$, for any $y \in [\frac13, 1]$.